 But all of the above didn’t sell; there was nothing juicy or weird enough for a gossip headline.

 Also, Elizabeth Taylor’s eighth marriage to Larry Fortensky at Neverland was printed worldwide.
-Even though the wedding has guarded, a paparazzo parachuted it with a helmet-mounted video camera into the ceremony landing 20 feet from a shocked Elisabeth Taylor.
+Even though the wedding has been guarded, a paparazzo parachuted it with a helmet-mounted video camera into the ceremony landing 20 feet from a shocked Elisabeth Taylor.

 In terms of assumption and misleading information, the press didn’t miss the occasion to get lost in the usual urban legend describing the album’s birth as a sort of weird mystery: